DannyBoyNYC/5-D3-bar-chart/readme.md

 1. Draw peripherals
 1. Set up interactions

-We'll breeze through some of these steps, reinforcing what we've already learned.

 ## Access data

 In our javascript file, let's grab the data from our JSON file, waiting until it's loaded to continue.